rufusmbrown/rufusmbrown.github.io/docs/posts/PE-Structure-and-File-Mapping.md

 | 117000          |   0         | 117000  |		0		|

 Checking the Imports section again in PE-Bear provides us with complete and non-corrupted entries meaning the PE file is correctly aligned.

+**FIN**
+---
+If you read this post, thanks for sticking around.
+I am not an expert in PE file structures or reverse engineering; if I completely butchered something feel free to let me know.
+Hope this is helpful...thanks!